 Branch.
-On the right the same person is seen again in 1965, in the picture Joe Gervais took after she became known as, "Mrs.
+On the right she is seen again in 1965, in the picture Joe Gervais took after she became known as, "Mrs. Irene

-Irene's from each other, Protecting Earhart labeled this one, "the Gervais-Irene."
-Overcoming decades of
+the different Irene's from each other, Protecting Earhart labeled this one, "the Gervais-Irene."
+Overcoming

-ridicule and cynical scrutiny, today and any further it stands to reason; there is no doubt this particular Irene Bolam used
+decades of ridicule and cynicism, today and any further it stands to reason: There is no doubt this particular Irene Bolam

 Neither one of the two different Irene

-Craigmiles displayed above appeared to resemble the original Irene Craigmile displayed in the grainy photo below.
-Born in
+Craigmiles displayed above appeared to resemble the original Irene Craigmile in the grainy photo below.
+Born in 1904, no clear,

 |The original 'real' Irene, 1930

-Once again, add all of the above knowledge,
+Once again, add all of the above knowledge to